 What to Know

-If you aren't sure what the North Carolina Department of Insurance rules are regarding your citation or what the Department of Motor Vehicle impact may be, why not take a few minutes to give us a call today at 919–200–0822 for a hassle-free consultation.
+If you aren't sure what the North Carolina Department of Insurance rules are regarding your citation or what the Department of Motor Vehicle impact may be, it would be beneficial to take advantage of our hassle-free consultation.
 Our friendly staff and knowledgeable attorneys will point you in the right direction - whether it's okay to pay off your ticket or if it's best to seek a reduction in your case.

 If you'd like to learn more about how accidents and traffic tickets impact your auto insurance, click to view the NC Safe Driver Incentive Plan.